accelero-cloud/appkernel/README.md

 - [Roadmap](docs/roadmap.md)
 - [Apache 2 License](docs/license.md)

+If you like the project, give a vote on [awesome-python](https://github.com/vinta/awesome-python/pull/1103), so it gets added to the list of RESTful python frameworks. **We only need 20 votes :)**

 ## How does it helps you?
 We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting and so on, so you don't have to.
 You can focus entirely on delivering business value from day one and being the rockstar of your project.